 - Please arrive within 10 minutes of your reserved start time.
 Otherwise, your entire reservation will be forfeited.

 Non-reservable Study Rooms

-Pius Library has four study rooms (402, 406, 501, 502) that are formal classrooms scheduled by the registrar that may not be reserved.
-The rooms may be used on a first come, first served basis, if available.
-Please be advised, you may be asked to vacate the room for a scheduled event.
-Scheduled events, that can change daily, can be viewed on the online calendar 25Live.
+Pius Library has three study rooms (406, 501, 502) that are formal classrooms scheduled by the registrar that may not be reserved.
+The rooms may be used on a first-come, first-served basis, if available.
+Please be advised that you may be asked to vacate the room for a scheduled event.
+Scheduled events, which may change daily, can be viewed on the online calendar 25Live.
 From the 25Live homepage, click on the blue "Locations" tab and type "Pius" in the search box.

 Rental Terms and Fees

 Rentals are made on a semester basis with combination lock due dates as follow: Fall semester (December 30) spring semester (May 30) and summer session (August 15).
 There is no automatic renewal, however lockers may be renewed in person (one academic year at a time) as long as the renter is a valid SLU student, faculty or staff.

 - Fall only large locker: $30